This page describes how to launch the Log Viewer and view and filter logs from your application.

 To launch the Log Viewer, type Cloud Code: View Logs using the Command Palette (accessible with Ctrl/Cmd+Shift+P or through the 'Manage' menu marked with a gear icon ).

-Tip: Depending on the type of your application, you can also quickly access logs by finding your resource within the Kubernetes Explorer under the Cloud Code view , right-clicking it, and selecting View logs to display your specified logs in the Log Viewer.
+Tip: Depending on the type of your application, you can also quickly access logs by finding your resource within either the Kubernetes Explorer or the Cloud Run Explorer, right-clicking it, and selecting View logs to display your specified logs in the Log Viewer.

 Viewing logs from clusters

 If you have clusters with Cloud Logging enabled, you can find all the Kubernetes logs from these clusters by opening the Log Viewer and selecting Kubernetes Application Logs from the Log Type dropdown.

 If you want to view Kubernetes logs from your current active cluster using kubectl, select Kubectl Logs from the dropdown.
 You'll need to select a deployment or pod to view logs from, using the deployment or pod dropdowns.

 Refining search results

 You can perform basic text filtering on the results displayed within the Log Viewer by using the search box at the top of the page.
 This includes filtering by namespace, deployment, pod, container, and time.
 Additionally, for clusters with Cloud Logging, you can also filter by severity level.